 - Have and know how to use the 10 essentials for wilderness survival.

-- Signaling device such as a whistle or mirror to signal searchers if you become lost; and
+- Signaling device such as a whistle or mirror to signal searchers if you become lost

 Travel in groups of 3 or more whenever possible.
 This way, if someone is injured, then 1 person can stay while the other can get help.

+You should not drink water in the wilderness without treating it first.
 Parasites and certain bacteria can cause diarrhea, abdominal cramps, nausea and/or vomiting, weight loss, and fatigue lasting up to several weeks.
 These parasites and bacteria can be carried by people, as well as by certain domestic and wild animals.
-They can get into any surface water, such as: lakes, streams and rivers, and contaminate water humans use for both drinking and eating, and recreation.
+They can get into any surface water, such as: lakes, streams and rivers, and can contaminate water humans use for both drinking and eating, and recreation.